Aidanjosiah02/archive_tools-python/README.md

 ``` -o "%(channel)s - [%(channel_id)s]/%(playlist_title)s - [%(playlist_id)s]/%(upload_date)s - %(title)s - [%(id)s] - %(resolution)s.%(ext)s" ```

+You can do it in whatever way you please, just make sure the paths match.

 -

 create_symlinks.py will create relative symlinks within folders whose name is specified in a list in a text file.
 I probably could have used the associated json files for this, but I wanted to try it this way for now.